KarenK11/KarensPortfolio/README.md

 The main body section on the Work History page allows users to gain an understanding of my current and previous work history by outlining the details of my career to date.

-The form on the Contact page allows users to get in touch with me regarding prospective projects and jobs by have them provide their name, email and a short message and submitting them through.
+The form on the Contact page allows users to get in touch with me regarding prospective projects and jobs by having them provide their name, email and a short message and submitting them through.

 The email section of the footer provides users with my email address which allows them to contact me directly.